TBT Full Form-Technical Barriers to Trade

 What Are Technical Barriers to Trade (TBT)?

-Technical Barriers to Trade refer to regulations, standards, and testing procedures imposed by governments that may restrict trade.
+Technical Barriers to Trade (TBT) refer to regulations, standards, and testing procedures imposed by governments that may restrict trade.
 These include:

 While TBTs are intended to ensure safety and quality, they can also become protectionist tools, making it difficult for foreign businesses to enter certain markets.